tylernathanreed/jira-client-php/docs/schema/workflow-scheme-project-usage-dto.md

-# Workflow Scheme Project Usage D T O
+# Workflow Scheme Project Usage DTO

 Projects using the workflow scheme.